 There are healthier plant-based burger options

-The Impossible Burger contains mostly soy or wheat protein, as well as added preservatives, salt, flavorings, and fillers to enhance its taste, shelf life, and texture.
+The Impossible Burger contains mostly soy protein, as well as added preservatives, salt, flavorings, and fillers to enhance its taste, shelf life, and texture.

-Although these ingredients are considered natural, they aren't necessary for a healthy diet, and some people prefer to avoid them.
+Although these ingredients are considered natural, they aren’t necessary for a healthy diet, and some people prefer avoiding them.

 Another downside to the Impossible Burger is that any restaurant can put their own spin on it, meaning that other ingredients — aside from those listed on the official website — may be present in the final food product.

 Other veggie burgers on the market usually contain similar ingredients.
 However, some contain more whole-food-based ingredients like lentils, quinoa, hemp, and black beans.

 Fortunately, you can make healthier and more whole-food-based veggie burgers at home.
 Delicious plant- and nutrient-dense burger recipes can be found online and are often based on plant proteins like beans, grains, and nuts.

 Plus, many recipes pack in fresh vegetables like sweet potato, onions, cauliflower, leafy greens, and spices to further elevate the nutritional benefits of the final dish.

 The heme iron in the Impossible Burger is more bioavailable than non-heme iron in plant foods.